-The loggerhead shrike is widely distributed throughout most of the continental United States and the southern part of the Prairie Provinces of Canada.
-Its range appears to be influenced by human-induced landscape changes.
+The Loggerhead Shrike (Lanius ludovicianus) is widely distributed throughout most of the continental United States and the southern part of the Prairie Provinces of Canada.
+Its range appears to be influenced by human-induced, landscape changes.
 Because the species utilizes open habitat, it expanded its range northward in response to deforestation and the introduction of agriculture that occurred as the United States was settled.
-Since the 1940s, however, some areas have experienced population declines, partly as a result of tree encroachment on grasslands and increasingly intensive row-cropping practices.
+Since the 1940s, however, some regions have experienced population declines, partly as a result of tree encroachment on grasslands and increasingly intensive row-cropping practices.

-The loggerhead shrike is a robin-sized bird with striking features, including a slate gray back, a broad, black mask through the eyes, a white patch on otherwise black wings, and white outer tail feathers.
-It is a summer resident of Minnesota and often confused with its slightly larger counterpart, the northern shrike (Lanius excubitor), which is only a winter visitor in the state.
-Loggerhead shrikes can be distinguished by their smaller size, smaller, less strongly hooked bill, and broader black facial mask, which extends above the bill in loggerhead shrikes, but not in northern shrikes.
-Also, the loggerhead shrike usually lacks faint barring on the breast, which is often present on northern shrikes.
+The Loggerhead Shrike is a robin-sized bird with striking features including a slate gray back, a broad, black mask through the eyes, a white patch on otherwise black wings, and white, outer tail feathers.
+It is a summer resident of Minnesota and is often confused with its slightly larger counterpart, the Northern Shrike (Lanius excubitor), which is only a winter visitor in the state.
+Loggerhead Shrikes can be distinguished by their smaller size, smaller, less strongly hooked bill, and broader, black, facial mask, which extends above the bill in Loggerhead Shrikes but not in Northern Shrikes.
+Also, the Loggerhead Shrike usually lacks faint barring on the breast, which is often present on Northern Shrikes.
 The shrike's unique behavior of impaling prey items on thorns and barbed wire is often a telltale sign of the bird's presence in an area.

 Biology / Life History

-Loggerhead shrikes are believed to be solitary migrants, moving short distances each day and sometimes staying in an area for several days to feed (Yosef 1996).
+Loggerhead Shrikes are believed to be solitary migrants, moving short distances each day and sometimes staying in an area for several days to feed (Yosef 1996).
 They overwinter in the southern U.S. and Mexico, returning to Minnesota and the northern part of their range in March.
 Pairs defend territories of 2-25 ha (5-62 ac.).
 Nests are well hidden in trees or brush and are usually less than 2 m (6.6 ft.) above the ground.
 Females lay 3-7 eggs (Brooks and Temple 1990) and incubate them for approximately 16 days.
 While on the nest, the female is fed by the male.
 Once the eggs hatch, both parents participate equally in feeding the chicks until they fledge at about 16 days old.
-The young practice hunting and manipulating objects for several weeks, and are usually able to precisely impale prey at 2 months of age (Yosef 1996).
-Loggerhead shrikes use their sharply-hooked bill to subdue vertebrate prey by biting their neck and severing their cerebral vertebrae.
-Small items, such as grasshoppers or beetles, may be impaled or eaten whole, but larger items, including large invertebrates, amphibians, lizards, small snakes, mice, and small birds, are always impaled first or wedged into a forked branch, and then eaten.
-This is an adaptation that allows loggerhead shrikes to eat large prey without the benefit of strong talons and feet.
+The young practice hunting and manipulating objects for several weeks and are usually able to precisely impale prey at two months of age (Yosef 1996).
+Loggerhead Shrikes use their sharply-hooked bill to subdue vertebrate prey by biting their neck and severing their cerebral vertebrae.
+Small items, such as grasshoppers or beetles, may be impaled or eaten whole, but larger items, including large invertebrates, amphibians, lizards, small snakes, mice, and small birds, are always impaled first or wedged into a forked branch and then eaten.
+This is an adaptation that allows Loggerhead Shrikes to eat large prey without the benefit of strong feet and talons.